presseverykey/everykey-sdk/checksum/readme.txt

 Usage: checksum <file_to_be_fixed>

-To use it with the Press Any Key toolchain, compile it and either put it in a place where it can be found by your search path or set the tool's path explicitly in the project's makefile.
+To use it with the Everykey toolchain, compile it and either put it in a place where it can be found by your search path or set the tool's path explicitly in the project's makefile.